Chener-Zhang/Operating-System-Project/project 3/Readme.md

-# Project 3  - ## The spell checker
+# Project 3  -   The spell checker

-There are three major part about this project
+## There are three major part about this project

- 1: The server connection
+* The server connection
- 2: Multithread - mutual exclusive
+* Multithread - mutual exclusive
- 3: Spell checker
+* Spell checker

- 1: The server connection
+ ## 1: The server connection

-        - Initilize the socket;
+* Initilize the socket;
-        Put all init vars into the correct place
+* Put all init vars into the correct place
-        Make the socket
+* Make the socket
-        Bind the socket
+* Bind the socket
-        Listening
+* Listening
-        Accept
+* Accept

- 2: Multithread - mutual exclusive
+ ## 2: Multithread - mutual exclusive

-        Pull the parameter from the function
+* Pull the parameter from the function
-        Create the ; Actually thread is already create in the main function;
+* Create the ; Actually thread is already create in the main function;
-        Set the lock
+* Set the lock;
-                set the condition variables;
+* set the condition variables;
-                lock and unlock;
+* lock and unlock;
-                wait and signal;
+* wait and signal;
-         reset the buffer
+* reset the buffer;

- 3: Spell checker
+ ##3: Spell checker

-        Open the file
+* Open the file

         ```
         Using the while loo{
           if (word in dictionary  == yes){